johnno1962/SwiftRegex4/README.md

 #  SwiftRegex4 - basic regex operations in Swift4

+Stop Press: This version of the library has been superceeded by the [Swift5 version](https://github.com/johnno1962/SwiftRegex5)

 A basic regular expression library based on the idea that subscripting into a string with a string should be a regex match.
 Where you might using an int or string subscript on a container to specify a subset of the data, a string subscript on a String type is notionally